best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ````

-In this typical example, the docstring starts with a brief description of the overall function.
+In this example, the function docstring starts with a brief description of the overall function.
 It then lists the parameters that our function takes, along with the suggested type of each and a brief description.
 It also tells us that the function will raise an error if the wrong type is provided for the first parameter.
 Then there is a description of the object that is returned from the function, followed by an example of the function in use.
 Finally, it references a similar related function.

-This example follows the [numpydocs style](https://numpydoc.readthedocs.io/en/latest/format.html), which is particularly readable in code files.
+The Python example follows the [numpydocs style](https://numpydoc.readthedocs.io/en/latest/format.html), which is particularly readable in code files.
+While the R example uses the [roxygen2 package](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) and follows the [tidyverse style guide](https://style.tidyverse.org/documentation.html).

-You might find that writing function, class or package descriptions prior to writing their code helps you to focus on the desired task.
+You might find that writing function, class or package descriptions prior to writing their code helps you to focus on the task at hand.
+The documentation should be a specification of what the code is expected to do.
-As documentation tends to be user-focussed, this approach also helps you to keep the user's needs in mind when developing code.
+As documentation tends to be user-focussed, this approach helps you to keep the user's needs in mind when developing code.

 Other useful resource include: